 The preparation of financial statements in conformity with IFRS requires management to make estimates, assumptions, and judgements that affect the application of accounting policies and the reported amounts of assets and liabilities and disclosure of contingencies at the date of the financial statements, along with reported amounts of revenues and expenses during the period.
 Actual results may differ from these estimates, and as such, estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions are recognized in the period in which the estimates are revised and in any future periods affected.
+Changes in estimates are recognised in the period in which the estimates are revised and in any future periods affected.

-Areas requiring the use of management estimates include the determination of assumptions used in valuation of mineral properties, plant, and equipment and exploration assets, the determination of the remaining useful life of property and equipment, stock-based compensation, estimating future asset retirement obligations and estimating accrued liabilities and the recoverability of deferred tax assets.
+Areas requiring the use of management estimates include the determination of assumptions used in valuation of mineral properties, plant, and equipment and exploration assets, the determination of the remaining useful life of plant and equipment, the valuation of stock-based compensation, the estimated timing of future asset retirement obligations and the assessment of recoverability of deferred tax assets.